elileinkram/_feedstack_web/README.md

 # Rules

 If the ranking is less than or equal to zero, the post will be excluded from the feed.
 The feed sorts posts from highest to lowest.
-That means that if postA has a ranking of 100 and postB has a ranking of 3, then postA will go before postB in the feed.
+That means that if postA has a ranking of 100 and postB has a ranking of 3, then postA will go before postB.

 Q. What if they have the same ranking?